The communication with the AFE is made via a daisy-chain, which means that all

 To write the changes to the daisy-chain, the function

-must be called.
+ADI_StoredConfigurationWriteToAfe() must be called.

-The first parameter is an enum of the type ADI_CFG_REGISTER_SET_e
+The first parameter is an enum of the type ADI_CFG_REGISTER_SET_e.

 It serves to chose which register from the configuration tables to write and

-can have values ranging, ADI_CFG_REGISTER_SET_A
+can have values ranging, ADI_CFG_REGISTER_SET_A or

-When called, the function ADI_StoredConfigurationWriteToAfe()
+When called, the function ADI_StoredConfigurationWriteToAfe() writes

-the data contained in the configurationRegisterX[]
+the data contained in the configurationRegisterX[] variable to the

 daisy-chain.

-For instance, if the function is called with ADI_CFG_REGISTER_SET_B
+For instance, if the function is called with ADI_CFG_REGISTER_SET_B as

-first parameter, the content of adi_configurationRegisterBgroup[]
+first parameter, the content of adi_configurationRegisterBgroup[] will be

 written to the daisy-chain.